 Illustrator & Creator

-Welcome, I’m Wren, a digital illustrator creating art for divination and mental health.
-I’m inspired by the moon, Earth, celestial bodies, astrology, the botanical world, animal kingdom, nudity, bodies, queerness, mental and emotional wellness, and sexuality.
+Welcome!
+I’m Wren, an artist and witch from the Pacific Northwest.
+I’m most inspired by the moon, Earth, botanical world, animal kingdom, nudity and bodies, queerness, and psychology.

 I hope my art helps you tap into your parasympathetic nervous system, see things intuitively, dive into reflection, spark your creativity and psychic gifts, and adapt to this changing world.